-Similarly, we found the good agreement for spherical phantoms between our results and the solution of the Poisson equation using the standard FEM packages such as FEMLAB.
+Similarly, we found the good agreement for spherical phantoms between our results and the solution of the Poisson equation using the standard FEM packages such as FEMLAB [7].
 Also, we have performed a series of computations for electric potentials and currents inside a human head with surgical or traumatic openings in the skull.
-We found that generally low resolution ( $64 \times 64 \times 44$ voxels) is not enough for accurate description of the current and potentials distribution through the head, as the coarse discretization creates artificial shunts for currents (mainly in the skull).
-With increased resolution ( $128 \times 128 \times 88$ or $256 \times 256 \times 176$ voxels) our model has been shown to be capable to capture the fine details of current/potential redistribution caused by the structural perturbation.
+We found that generally low resolution ($64 \times 64 \times 44$ voxels)like the one which is shown in the bottom row of Fig. 3 is not enough for accurate description of the current and potentials distribution through the head, as the coarse discretization creates artificial shunts for currents (mainly in the skull).
+With increased resolution ($128 \times 128 \times 88$ or $256 \times 256 \times 176$ voxels) our model has been shown to be capable to capture the fine details of current/potential redistribution caused by the structural perturbation.
 However, the computational requirements of the forward calculation increase significantly.